ProAngelAdmin/ProAngel-Nursing.github.io/README.md

 # ProAngel Nursing

-ProAngel Nursing is a recruitment and staffing agency that specializes in placing nurses in healthcare facilities.
-We have a team of experienced recruiters who are dedicated to finding the best possible matches for our clients.
+ProAngel Nursing is a leading recruitment and staffing agency specializing in providing top-notch nursing professionals and allied healthcare professionals  to healthcare facilities.
+With our dedicated team of experienced recruiters, we are committed to delivering exceptional staffing solutions for our clients.

 ## About

-We are committed to providing our clients with the highest quality of service.
-We understand that finding the right nurse for your facility is essential to providing quality care to your patients.
-That's why we take the time to get to know your needs and requirements.
-We also have a deep understanding of the nursing market, so we can match you with the best possible candidates.
+ProAngel Nursing is a trusted recruitment and staffing agency that specializes in placing highly qualified nursing professionals and allied healthcare experts in various clinical settings, including healthcare facilities, clinics, and labs.
+We are committed to providing our clients with the highest quality of service, recognizing the crucial role of finding the right healthcare professionals in delivering exceptional care to patients.
 ## Services

 We offer a wide range of services, including:

-* Direct placement
+* Direct Hire
-* Shift coverage placement
+* Shift coverage
 * Contract staffing
 * Travel nursing
 * PerDiem

 ## Contact

-Are you looking for a qualified nurse, CNA, medication aid, or allied health professional?
-ProAngel Nursing can help.
-We have a wide network of qualified candidates, and we are committed to finding the perfect match for your facility.
+Searching for top-notch healthcare professionals?
+ProAngel Nursing has you covered.
+Whether you require a qualified nurse, CNA, medication aid, or allied health professional, we have an extensive network of talented candidates ready to meet your needs.
+Contact us now to start the conversation and find the perfect candidate for your facility.

-To get started, simply contact us today.
-We would be happy to discuss your needs and find the perfect candidate for your team.

 Email: info@proangelnursing.com
 Phone: (541) 417-2851